Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 with additional context and concept relationships.
 One way of using these ontologies is to retrieve a predefined list of Wikipedia pages that would match a specific taxonomy.
-For example, scientific disciplines are an established way of tagging documents--- some are in physics, others in chemistry, engineering, or computer science.
+For example, scientific disciplines are an established way of tagging documents---some are in physics, others in chemistry, engineering, or computer science.
 If a user retrieves four Wikipedia pages on "Physics", "Chemistry", "Engineering", and "Computer Science", they can be further mapped to a